Digital art revolution: definition, techniques, and possibilities

 • Perfect replication – It precisely replicates the original work.
 Copies and the original are identical.

-• Strong impact for minimal cost – For a minimal investment, well-crafted digital images can create a strong impression on the viewer.
+• Strong impact for minimal cost -For a minimal investment, well-crafted digital images can create a strong impression on the viewer and improve website engagement.
 They can, for example, serve as a call to action (CTA) in advertising.

 • Enhances communication – Digital art is indispensable to attracting online viewers.
 It enhances communication and viewer comprehension.